Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 8

 * Water.
-* Out of your sellable items, ship however much will give you 10,000g for the Gold Pickaxe upgrade.
+* Out of your sellable items, ship however much will give you 12,000g.
+  * This is for the Gold Pickaxe upgrade (10,000g) + the backpack upgrade (2,000g).
 * Fish at the mountain lake until 2 AM, then pass out.

 ### Spring 9